syntaqx/packer-workflow/README.md

 ## Deployment

-> WIP

-Deployment is very simple in that you must only take the `ami_id` provided from the `build` stage and either deploy a single EC2 image or roll many out using an autoscaling group.
+Deployment is very simple currently in that it takes the `ami_id` provided from Packer in the `build` stage, and deploys an EC2 instance from it.